Shelton Benjamin: The Gold Standard (2007–2010)

-Benjamin wrestled Christian at TLC: Tables, Ladders & Chairs for the ECW Championship in a ladder match, but came up on the losing end.
+Benjamin wrestled Christian at TLC: Tables, Ladders & Chairs on December 13 for the ECW Championship in a ladder match, but came up on the losing end.
 At the Royal Rumble on January 31, 2010, Benjamin entered the Royal Rumble match at entry number 20, but was eliminated by John Cena in under a minute.
 On the final episode of ECW, Benjamin formed an alliance with Vladimir Kozlov.
 Together, they defeated three members of the ECW roster: Vance Archer, Caylen Croft and Trent Barreta.
-On the February 26 episode of SmackDown, Benjamin returned to the SmackDown brand and once again qualified for the Money in the Bank ladder match at WrestleMania XXVI, beating CM Punk.
+On the February 26 episode of SmackDown, Benjamin returned to the SmackDown brand and once again qualified for the Money in the Bank ladder match at WrestleMania XXVI on March 28, beating CM Punk.
 However, Benjamin failed to win the match.
 He defeated the returning Joey Mercury in his last match at the SmackDown tapings on April 20 in a dark match.
-On April 22, Benjamin was released from his WWE contract.
+On April 22, Benjamin was released from his WWE contract, ending his decade-long tenure with the company.

 Independent circuit (2010–2015)

 Benjamin made his independent circuit debut on July 24, 2010, in San Diego, California against Scorpio Sky.
 On July 31, 2010, during the World Wrestling Council's "La Revolución" show in Puerto Rico, Benjamin defeated Ray González to win the WWC Universal Heavyweight Championship.
 At Crossfire on November 27, Benjamin lost the Universal Heavyweight Championship to Carlito.

 In November 2010, Benjamin competed for American Wrestling Rampage.
 He made his debut on November 10 with Haas facing La Résistance.
 During his tour with AWR he defeated Shawn Daivari in a steel cage match.
 He also had tag team matches with Haas taking on Booker T and Scott Steiner.
 On March 8, 2011, Benjamin wrestled in a dark match prior to the SmackDown tapings in Houston, Texas, defeating Curt Hawkins.
 On March 9, 2011, Benjamin won the MWF Heavyweight Championship and lost it on June 4.

 At JAPW 18th Anniversary Show, Haas, Benjamin and Angle reunited for the first time in 11 years.
 In the main event, Benjamin and Haas defeated Chris Sabin and Teddy Hart.

 On May 15, 2015, Global Force Wrestling (GFW) announced Benjamin as part of their roster.
 He made his debut for the promotion on June 20, defeating Chris Mordetzky in a main event singles match.
 Benjamin participated in Global Force Wrestling's inaugural tournament to crown their very first GFW Global Champion, which served as the company's world heavyweight championship.
 After gaining a victory in the quarter-finals, he forfeited his next match-up to Bobby Roode due to a storyline concussion.